c00/common/readme.md

 add some prose along the way.

 #Todo:
-- Separate CovleDate and Settings to their own projects.
-They should not be part of this project.
+## Version 1
+- Allow mapping of database columns to property names
+- Allow mapping of datatypes.

 ## QueryBuilder
 - Add `->and` and `->or` support for where clauses and Join clauses